Can you live without your phone? Yes. My phone doesn’t rule me. That is what everyone claims. However, our reality is quite different.

 What percentage of people are addicted to phones?

-Going by a TIME Mobility Poll, 84% of people believe that they could not go one day without their phones.
+According to a TIME Mobility Poll, 84% of people believe that they could not go one day without their phones.

 Can you get addicted to your phone?